 According to some Ojibwe legends Jiibayaabooz was Manabozho's brother, who was killed by evil water spirits and became the ruler

 of the land of the dead.
 His name is pronounced similar to jee-bee-ah-booze.

 Windigo (also spelled Wiindigoo):

 An evil man-eating spirit.
 Windigos play the roles of monsters and bogeymen in some Chippewa legends; in others, Chippewa people

 who commit sins (especially selfishness, gluttony, or cannibalism) are turned into Windigos as punishment.
 It is pronounced ween-dih-goh or

-ween-dih-goo in the Ojibway language, depending on dialect.
+ween-dih-goo in the Chippewa language, depending on dialect.

 Aayaash (also spelled Iyash, Ayashe, and other ways):

 An epic hero who defeats many monsters and changes the form of humans and animals to make life better.
-In many tellings, Aayaash
+In some Ojibwe tales, Aayaash

 is also said to be responsible for the World Fire in which the earth was destroyed and reborn.